• Skip to main content

 Consider free legal help

-There are a surprising number of options for injured individuals who need free or reduced-cost legal services.
+There are a surprising number of options for injured individuals who can’t afford legal services.
 To receive these free or reduced-cost legal services, you typically must have an income that is less than 125 percent of the federal poverty level.

 Legal aid organizations, law school clinics, and state bar associations are all great resources for free legal help.
 Additionally, although it’s not completely free, you might decide to forgo an attorney and seek justice by representing yourself in small claims court.